ARUN-S-CODER/HACK4PURPOSE/README.md

-##  🌍 Global Impact Nexus
+#  🌍 Global Impact Nexus

-    Welcome to Global Impact Nexus, a platform designed to connect users with investors, manage projects, and participate in contests to secure funding.
+#### Welcome to Global Impact Nexus, a platform designed to connect users with investors, manage projects, and participate in contests to secure funding.
 This project aims to promote sustainable development and showcase the impact of investments on various projects.

  ## ✨ Features

-     Login & Signup: Secure authentication for users and investors.
+&emsp; 👉 `Login & Signup`: Secure authentication for users and investors.<br>
-     Home Page: Overview of the importance of the project and sustainable development.
+&emsp; 👉 `Home Page`: Overview of the importance of the project and sustainable development.<br>
-     My Profile: User and investor profile management.
+&emsp; 👉 `My Profile`: User and investor profile management.<br>
-     Chat: Communication tool for users, team members, and investors.
+&emsp; 👉 `Chat`: Communication tool for users, team members, and investors.<br>
-     Dashboard: Visual analytics of project progress and investment impact.
+&emsp; 👉 `Dashboard`: Visual analytics of project progress and investment impact.<br>
-     Projects: Manage and track project details.
+&emsp; 👉 `Projects`: Manage and track project details.<br>
-     Contests: Discover upcoming events and investment opportunities.
+&emsp; 👉 `Contests`: Discover upcoming events and investment opportunities.<br>
-     Logout: Securely log out of the session.
+&emsp; 👉 `Logout`: Securely log out of the session.<br>

  ## 📁 Project Structure
       Global Impact Nexus
       │
       ├── css